Exscientia/physicsml/docs/source/pages/structure/lightning_layer.md

 ### ``module`` config

 The ``module`` configs are specific to each model architecture.
 They specify the hyperparameters of the models.
-For more information about the config for each model type, see LINK.
+For more information about the config for each model type, see [models](../models/intro.md).

 ### ``datamodule`` config